OpenSmalltalk/opensmalltalk-vm/README.md

 representation which uses generation scavenging, lazy forwarding for fast become, a single object header format common to 32 and 64 bit versions, and a segmented heap that can grow and shrink, releasing memory back to the host OS.
-Newspeak, Squeak 5.0 and Pharo 5 use Spur.
+Squeak 5.0, Cuis 5 and Pharo 5 and subsequent releases use Spur.

 Another distinction is between normal single-threaded VMs that schedule "green" Smalltalk light-weight processes above a single-threaded VM, and multi-threaded